What's the Difference Between Projects and Business as Usual?

 Cross-Functional vs. Functional Teams

-Finally, there’s a big difference in the makeup of project teams.
+Finally, there’s a big difference in the makeup of project and BAU teams.
 Projects tend to involve multi-disciplinary teams of experts brought together to deliver a particular output.
-Knowing how to motivate a project team is important because not everyone may know the specific goal at the very beginning.
-If people don’t have a clear understanding of what they're working on, then they tend not to do their best work.

 - Project sponsor